Created in partnership with

 The most common blood tests used to check heart health are:

-• Urea and electrolytes (U&E) tests – These give information about the levels of sodium and potassium in your blood.
-Sodium and potassium are important for the function of your heart.
+• Urea and electrolytes (U&E) tests – These give information about the levels of sodium, potassium and magnesium in your blood.
+These electrolytes are substances in your blood that are important to keep your heart healthy.
 U&Es also show how well your kidneys are working.
 Your kidneys may be affected by any medicines you are taking.

-• Full blood count (FBC) – This test measures the number of different types of blood cells in your blood – red cells, white cells and platelets.
+• Full blood count (FBC) – This test measures the number of red cells, white cells and platelets in your blood.
 It also measures the level of haemoglobin (Hb) in your blood.
 Haemoglobin carries oxygen around the body.

 • Cholesterol blood tests – Having too much cholesterol in your blood increases the risk of heart problems.
 If your cholesterol level is high, you can make changes to your lifestyle that can help reduce it.
-Your doctor may also suggest that you take a cholesterol-lowering medicine.
+Your doctor may also suggest that you take a medicine to lower cholesterol.
+These are called statins.

 Electrocardiogram (ECG)